ubc-library-rc/rc-docs/docs/usingthercspaces/consultsinlibcal.md

 You should see an Appointments tab in the main menu:
 ![](../../assets/images/libcalappointmentsmenu.png)

-If you do not see this tab, reach out to your Team Lead or Brett.
+If you do not see this tab, reach out to your Team Lead.

 The Appointments landing page looks like this: